The Harvard – A Canadian Aviation Icon

 - C-FRZW – Harvard Mk.
 IV

 - CF-UFZ – Harvard Mk.
 IV

 - C-FWPK – Harvard Mk IV

-Many thanks to the hard workers at the CHAA for their devoted work on maintaining Canada’s fleet of vintage Harvard Aircraft!
+Many thanks to the hard workers at the Canadian Harvard Aircraft Association (CHAA) for their devoted work on maintaining Canada’s fleet of vintage Harvard Aircraft!